Independent Wrestling Federation (Russia): History

 As of 2022, the IWF produces a weekly Punch show on its YouTube channel and hosts several live events a year.

 On October 1, 2023, National Pro-Wrestling will be taped, which will be an exclusive for the TV channel Match!
 Fighter, IWF returns to Russian national television on a permanent basis after 13 years.

 School

 The IWF Wrestling School has been in operation since 2002.
 Talent and IWF alumni perform on the independent scene in Europe and Asia.
-IWF alumna Natalia Markova has had the most international success, performing in independent companies in the United States, including the National Wrestling Alliance.
+IWF alumna Natalia Markova has had the most international success, performing in independent and major promotions throughout the world, including the National Wrestling Alliance (NWA), Evolve, Juggalo Championship Wrestling (JCW), Full Impact Pro, Lucha Libre AAA Worldwide (AAA), Ohio Valley Wrestling (OVW), World Wrestling Council (WWC), and All Elite Wrestling (AEW).